SalemLockehart/Aethers-Nexus-UI-Edits/README.md

-# Aether's Theme for Nexusmods
+# Aether's Theme for Nexus Mods
 These UBlockOrigin filters were created to make [Nexus Mods](https://www.nexusmods.com/)' new UI feel more like its previous iterations.

 This theme attempts to waste less space by reducing font size, removing unnecessary padding, UI elements, and headers.
 It also removes the Popular Collections and Media sections on game pages, as I felt they took away priority from newly released mods, and they can be accessed through the drop-down menus at the top of the site.